parisholley/tablespooncss/README.md

 	}

 ### Padding Wrapper (Only on Desktop)
-I would recommend not going with this approach as typically a slight padding looks good on every width (even mobile), but perhaps you want a smaller amount when on mobile.
+I would recommend not going with this approach as typically a slight padding looks good on every width (even on phone), but perhaps you want a smaller amount when on a phone.

 	#wrapper{
-		padding-left: 10px; // applies to mobile
+		padding-left: 10px; // applies to phone
 		padding-right: 10px;

 		@include table(1000px){